 What caught my attention in week twenty-four, 2024

-In continuation of week 23, here are a few thoughts and things that caught my attention in the 24th week of 2024.
 My eldest son has a guest student from America visiting, who will be staying with us for the next three weeks.
 Last week was therefore very much about preparation and, after his arrival, a lot of social activities.
 I really hope, he enjoys his stay with us ๐Ÿ˜….

 I wonder how many people don’t know that in iOS they can access a multiple selection mode in lists with a double tap and hold, e.g. in Apple Mail, with which they can very easily mark many mails as read, for example.
 That’s only one of so many non-discoverable features in iOS.